|HOME||PROTECTION||NATURE||PLAN YOUR VISIT||FAQ||JOIN/DONATE||ABOUT|

 If we want to have a functioning Douglas-fir ecosystem across the landscape and over time, we need to conserve all the old-growth forest that is left and restore much that has been lost.

 • Why now?

-There are number of economic, social, demographic and other trends that argue that the highest and best use of forests is no longer logging to create wood products and jobs.
-The timber industry has lost its social license to log native forest and trees on federal public forestlands just to feed the appetite of its mills.
-The best thing we can do is give our heirs the legacy that includes the conservation of large landscapes for ecological and watershed integrity and for recreational (pronounced “re-creational”) enjoyment.
+Logging continues on public and private land, but the economic impact of logging in Oregon has declined significantly.
+There are other uses of the forest that are more important now.
+The best thing we can do with a relatively small, but significant area of the Douglas-fir forest in Oregon is give our heirs the legacy that includes the conservation of large landscapes for ecological and watershed integrity and for recreational (pronounced “re-creational”) enjoyment.
 They will appreciate our foresight and action today as we appreciate those of our ancestors who established the national parks, national monuments, wilderness and other strong and enduring conservation areas.

 • Haven’t we protected enough of our natural areas?

 • Why in Linn, Marion and Lane Counties, Oregon?

 These counties include an important segment of what was once the

 heart of the old-growth Douglas-fir forest.
 The area of the